rluba/jaison/readme.md

 # JSON serialization / deserialization module for Jai

-This module offers two interfaces: One uses "generic data structures" built from `JSON_Value` and a typed version that serializes / deserializes your types.
+This module offers two interfaces:
+* one uses a "generic tree" built from `JSON_Value`
+* the other is a typed version that serializes / deserializes your custom data structures.

-The generic JSON_Value structures are a pain to consume and even worse to produce by hand.
+The generic `JSON_Value` graphs are a pain to consume and even worse to produce by hand.
-But they allow you to parse any JSON, even if you don’t know the structure.
-See `generic.jai` for details.
+But they allow you to parse any JSON, even if you don’t know the structure (or can’t reproduce it in Jai because it varies).

 The typed interface is what you want for most cases.
-See `typed.jai` for details.

 ## Parsing / Deserialization